 The California Department of Public Health's website includes draft guidelines for freshwater beaches; however, no State enforceable minimum standards (regulations) exist for bacteriological monitoring and testing.
-Additionally, a State funding source and public notification criteria (i.e., requirements for posting, closing, and the reopening of public freshwater bathing areas after bacteriological problems are identified) have not been established.
+Additionally, neither a State funding source nor a public notification criteria (i.e., requirements for posting, closing, and the reopening of public freshwater bathing areas after bacteriological problems are identified) have been established.

-SB 1438 (Florez - 2001), if passed, would have established freshwater minimum standards for freshwater bathing and beaches.
-The legislation was re-introduced in 2005 (SB 429-Florez), was passed by the Legislature; however was vetoed by the Governor.
+SB 1438 (Florez -2001), if passed, would have established freshwater minimum standards for freshwater bathing and beaches.
+The legislation was re-introduced and passed by the Legislature in 2005 (SB 429-Florez), however it was vetoed by the Governor.

 The U.S. Environmental Protection Agency is in the process of developing new bacteriological criteria for all recreational waters.
-Reportedly, the bacteriological criteria will include enforceable minimum standards for bacteriological monitoring of freshwater recreational bathing areas and beaches at inland rivers, lakes, and the Delta; the criteria is anticipated by October 2012.
+Reportedly, the bacteriological criteria will include enforceable minimum standards for bacteriological monitoring of freshwater recreational bathing areas, including beaches at inland rivers, lakes, and the Delta, and are anticipated by October 2012.